qmk/qmk_firmware/docs/api_docs.md

 }
 ```

-As you can see the payload describes all aspects of a keyboard necessary to create and generate a firmware.
+As can be seen, the payload describes all aspects of a keyboard necessary to create and generate a firmware.
 Each layer is a single list of QMK keycodes the same length as the keyboard's `LAYOUT` macro.
-If a keyboard supports multiple `LAYOUT` macros you can specify which macro to use.
+If a keyboard supports multiple `LAYOUT` macros, you can specify which macro to use.

 ## Submitting a Compile Job

-To compile your keymap into a firmware simply POST your JSON to the `/v1/compile` endpoint.
-In the following example we've placed the JSON payload into a file named `json_data`.
+To compile your keymap into a firmware, simply POST your JSON to the `/v1/compile` endpoint.
+In the following example, we've placed the JSON payload into a file named `json_data`:

 ```
 $ curl -H "Content-Type: application/json" -X POST -d "$(< json_data)" https://api.qmk.fm/v1/compile